badr-ach/JAVA-RMI/README.md

 - Launch the HTTP server (HTTPServer) from the main method of the CLassFileServer class

-- Launch the server (Server) from the main method of the Main class You must first modify the machine and the port specified in the main method in the following function the following function: `System.setProperty("java.rmi.server.codebase", "http://yourdevice:port/");"` They are specified when launching HTTPServer.
+- Launch the server (Server) from the main method of the Main class.
+  You must first modify the machine and the port specified in the main method in the following function : `System.setProperty("java.rmi.server.codebase", "http://yourdevice:port/");"` They are specified when launching HTTPServer.